Back to Blog

 3. Type is:unread and press Enter.

 Gmail will show every unread email in your account.
-As The Wall Street Journal puts it, “This helpful arrangement brings all unread emails to the top of your queue, making the “mark unread” button your best friend.”
+The Wall Street Journal has noted that surfacing unread messages at the top of your queue makes it far easier to prioritize what needs attention first.

 You can combine this operator with other filters to narrow your search.
 For example: